 Public health goals are not legally enforceable.
 In 2014, California lawmakers set a legal limit for chromium-6 in drinking water of 10 ppb – still far too high to fully protect public health.
 In 2017, after a legal challenge that focused on how treatment costs were calculated, the state had to withdraw the maximum contaminant level for chromium-6 and start developing a new state legal limit.

 There is no national standard for chromium-6 in drinking water.
 The safety review of the chemical by the Environmental Protection Agency has been stalled by pressure from the industries responsible for chromium-6 contamination.

 How often is chromium-6 found in water?

-The EPA’s national survey of chromium-6 concentrations in drinking water revealed that the contaminant was found in more than three-fourths of water systems sampled, supplying more than two-thirds of Americans.
-An EWG analysis identified Phoenix, Saint Louis and Houston as the largest cities with the highest levels of chromium-6.
+The EPA’s national survey of chromium-6 concentrations in drinking water revealed that the contaminant was found in more than three-fourths of water systems sampled, which supply water to more than two-thirds of the American population.
+An EWG analysis identified Houston, Phoenix and St. Louis as the largest cities with the highest levels of chromium-6.

-What concerns are there for drinking chromium-6 contaminated water?
+What concerns are there about drinking chromium-6-contaminated water?

-The National Toxicology Program's two-year study of chromium-6 in drinking water found a significant increase of stomach and intestinal tumors in rats and mice.
+The National Toxicology Program's two-year study found a significant increase of stomach and intestinal tumors in rats and mice that consumed chromium-6 in drinking water.
 In 2015, California scientists reported an increased risk of stomach cancer in workers exposed to chromium-6.